adonozo/medical-service/README.md

 ### Running the project

-After a successful build, execute the folowing command in a terminal, from the project's root folder:
+After a successful build, execute the following command in a terminal, from the project's root folder:

  ```bash
 dotnet run --project ./src/api/QMUL.DiabetesBackend.Controllers/QMUL.DiabetesBackend.Controllers.csproj